STRRINGS: STReams in Residual Images of Nearby GalaxieS: Data

 The DESI-LS was conducted using telescopes located at the Kitt Peak National Observatory and the Cerro Tololo Inter-American Observatory, namely the Dark Energy Camera (DECam) Legacy Survey (DECaLS), the Beijing-Arizona Sky Survey (BASS) and the Mayall $z-$band Legacy Survey (MzLS).
 These surveys cover $14,000 \deg^2$ in the Northern hemisphere in the $g, r, z$ optical bands.
 The images have been processed in a consistent way that enable to reach approximate $5\sigma$ depth of $g=24.0, r=23.4$ and $z=22.5$ AB magnitudes for faint galaxies \citep{Dey_et_al_2019}.
 Four mid-infrared bands from the WISE Wide-field Infrared Survey Explorer (WISE) satellite are complementing DESI-LS.
 Additional $g,r,i,z$ images from public DECam data have recently been added, expanding the sky coverage of the DESI-LS to more than $20,000 \deg^2$ in the data release 10 (DR10).

 In addition to images, DESI-LS provides source catalogues that are generated using an inference-based forward-modelling approach, the \texttt{Tractor} \citep{Lang_et_al_2016}.
 The processing pipeline, \texttt{legacypipe}\footnote{\href{legacypipe}{https://github.com/legacysurvey/legacypipe}} \citep{Dey_et_al_2019}, starts by extracting sources in the individual $g,r,z$ bands and stacked images.
-Each source is then modelled by the \texttt{Tractor} as either a point source, a round exponential galaxy with a variable radius, a deVaucouleurs profile, an exponential profile or a Sersic profile.
+Each source is then modelled by the \texttt{Tractor} as either a point source, a de Vaucouleurs profile, an exponential profile, a Sérsic profile or {a round exponential galaxy model (i.e. with zero ellipticity) with a variable half-light radius.
 The best-fit model (based on a likelihood estimation) is kept, and forced photometry is applied to the mid-infrared bands.
 This produces catalogues of object position, fluxes and colours measured in a consistent way across all DESI-LS images.
 Therefore, for each image, a model is created and a residual image is obtained by subtracting the model from the image.